tairabiteru/Battle-Score-Aggregator/README.md

 - **Can this be used on the internet?** - Alone, no. The normal operating scenario for this system is for it to be running on a server on a LAN only.
 In other words, this should NOT be used on the internet, as the internal server is not robust enough for that application.

 ## Changelog
+* Ver 1.0
+  - Minor code refactoring, bump Python version to 3.11, update dependencies.
+Also release version because I feel like two years of success is enough proof. :)
 * Ver. α 1.2
   - Major code refactoring.
 Ultimately functionality is unchanged though.
 * Ver. α 1.1